biocsuwb/EnsembleFS-package/README.md

 #### Rules for adding a new FS method to the benchmark procedure:
 1. the function name of the new FS method must have the prefix 'fs.';
 2. the created function should take as input arguments:
-- ***x*** tabular input data, numeric type, where columns are features, and the rows are observations;
+- ***x*** tabular input data, a numeric type, where columns are features, and the rows are observations;
 - ***y*** decision variable as a binary vector, y length equals the total number of observations;
-- ***params*** list of hyperparameters for a new FS method, if such are required, and in their absence, the params argument of the above-mentioned function should be omitted: ***params = list(feature.number = 100)***
+- ***params*** list of hyperparameters for a new FS method if such is required, and in their absence, the params argument of the above-mentioned function should be omitted: ***params = list(feature.number = 100)***
 3. function should return a data frame that includes two columns: ***name*** (names of relevant biomarkers) and ***score*** (value of variable importance metric, e.g. p-value for U-test);
 **Code example:**